Caring Elderly Persons with Swallowing Difficulty

 - Drooling due to decreased control of oral muscles

-- Obvious alternative compensation: the elderly persons change their eating habits due to difficulty swallowing while eating.
-For example, likely to eat more porridge or soften food, added soup or water to rice.
+- Ways to assist feeding: the elderly persons change their eating habits due to difficulty swallowing.
+For example, they are more likely to eat porridge or softer food, or add soup or water to the rice.

 - Food impacted at the throat